-Jeez, if you’re just thinking about starting your own website and you’re SUPER lost, I totally know how you feel!
-I was sooo lost and my head hurt for a week in a row since the first moment I started exploring this.
-So, please, take this incredibly simple guide to starting your own website as my gift to you!
-In several really easy and kind of quick steps, I’ve explained one sequence of coming up with your own self-hosted website.
+Geez, if you’re just thinking about starting your own website and you’re SUPER lost, I totally know how you feel!
+I was so lost and my head hurt for a week in a row since the first moment I started exploring this.

-Please note that there are many other services and different approaches you can use but this is the easiest and most trustful way I’ve experienced!
+Before reading, make sure to note that there are many other services and different approaches you can use but this is the easiest and most trustful way I’ve experienced.

 STEP #1 Choice of the hosting plan